aframevr/aframe/docs/primitives/a-cone.md

 source_code: src/extras/primitives/primitives/meshPrimitives.js
 ---

-The cone primitive creates a cone shape.
+The cone primitive creates a cone using the [geometry component] with type set to `cone`.

 ## Example